The New Bet: How Mainstream News, Prediction Markest, and Gambling Apps are Trapping a Younger Generation in Debt - Blockchain Moment

 • For ESPN: Balancing its role as a news outlet covering scandals while also being a major business partner in the sports world.

-News "Prediction" and Controversy
+News "Prediction" Partnerships

 Prediction markets have made deals with several major news sites to integrate their data and probabilities into news coverage.
 The key partnerships involve Kalshi and Polymarket.